-The fact that these devices are so fast and powerful can come in handy for purposes other than gaming, so you may want to use your gaming laptop at work or school.
+The fact that these devices are so fast and powerful can come in handy for purposes other than gaming, so you may want to use one at work or school.

-Why Gaming Laptops Might Not Be Ideal for Work or School
+Why They Might Not Be Ideal for Work or School

 Theoretically, you can use your gaming laptop for work or school, but there are several reasons why a regular laptop would make more sense.